hoonto/plnode/README.md

 plnode
 ===

-### Evented I/O stuffed straight up Postgres' sweet PL.
+### Evented I/O for Javascript via Node.js/V8 stuffed straight up Postgres' sweet PL.

 This is merely an edge effort.
 An effort to add yet another edge to the rapid evolution of web-oriented frameworks.